wondering-packet/learning-vault/Git/Exercises/E006b - Recovering Commits.md

 ```

 > [!important]
-> Again, if you need to roll back in real world, you should ALWAYS do a revert instead which:
+> Again, if you need to roll back in real world, you should ALWAYS do a revert instead because `git revert`:
 > 1. Preserves commit history.
 > 2. Doesn't cause any divergence b/w local & remote (if commits are already pushed).
 > 3. Safer for shared commits.
 >
-> In this scnario, you will do:
+> In this scenario, you will do:
 >
 >```bash
 >git revert fc8b001 2e245db